NeroReflex/Gishiki/Documentation/docs/usage/request.md

 # Request

-The __Gishiki\HttpKernel\Request__ class is used to fully represent an HTTP request.
+The Request object passed to a controller implements __RequestInterface__ defined on the [PSR-7 sheet](http://www.php-fig.org/psr/psr-7/) and follows that specification sheet.

-The Request class is PSR-7 conformant and follows that specification sheet.
+Each [Request](request.md) sent to the web server triggers the generation of a [Response](response.md).

 ## Request Method
 When an HTTP request is sent to the server the client has to specify the type of the request, that request type is called 'method'.